What to know about the growing conflict between Israel and Lebanon's Hezbollah

-CAIRO (AP) — This week saw a dizzying escalation in the 11-month-old conflict between Israel and Lebanon’s Hezbollah.
+CAIRO (AP) — Since mid-September, there has been a dizzying escalation in the nearly yearlong conflict between Israel and Lebanon’s Hezbollah.

-First came two days of exploding pagers and walkie-talkies used by Hezbollah — deadly attacks pinned on Israel that also maimed civilians around Lebanon.
+First came two days of exploding pagers and walkie-talkies used by Hezbollah — attacks widely blamed on Israel that killed at least 39 people and maimed thousands more.

-Hezbollah's leader vowed to retaliate, and on Friday the militant group launched dozens of rockets into northern Israel.
-Later in the day, Israel said it killed the commander of Hezbollah's most elite unit with a strike in Beirut that left at least 14 dead.
+Hezbollah's leader vowed to retaliate, and on Sept.
+20 the militant group launched a wave of rockets into northern Israel.
+Days later, Israeli strikes on Lebanon killed hundreds of people — the deadliest barrage since the 2006 Israel-Hezbollah war.

-Many fear the events are the prelude to an all-out war between Israel and Hezbollah, the Iranian-backed Shiite group that is Lebanon's most powerful armed force.
-A war threatens to bring devastation in Lebanon, heavy missile fire into Israeli cities and further destabilization to a region already shaken by the Gaza war.
+Both sides had already been exchanging tit-for-tat strikes since October, when Hezbollah began firing on northern Israel in solidarity with its ally Hamas, which is battling Israel in Gaza.

+Several Hezbollah leaders have been targeted, including the commander of its most elite unit, who was killed in a strike in Beirut.
-During 11 months of exchanges of fire over the Lebanese-Israeli border, both sides have repeatedly pulled back when the spiral of reprisals appeared on the verge of going out of control, under heavy pressure from the U.S. and its allies.

-But in recent weeks, Israeli leaders have warned of a possible bigger military operation with the goal of stopping attacks from Lebanon to allow tens of thousands of Israelis displaced by the fighting to return to homes near the border.
+Both sides have pulled back when the spiral of reprisals appeared on the verge of getting out of control, under heavy pressure from the U.S. and its allies.
+In recent weeks, however, Israeli leaders have warned of a possible bigger military operation to stop attacks from Lebanon and allow tens of thousands of Israelis displaced by the fighting to return to homes near the border.

+Meanwhile, International Organization for Migration estimated Thursday that more than 200,000 people have been displaced by the conflict in Lebanon, including more than 100,000 who were displaced before the recent escalation.
+Tens of thousands have crossed the border from Lebanon into Syria.

 Here are some things to know about the situation:

-Note: This story was initially published on Sep.
-20, 2024, and updated daily.
-It was updated on Sep.
-27, 2024 to correct the death toll for Israel’s Sept.
-23 strikes, the number of displaced Israelis and when the U.N.
-Secretary-General Antonio Guterres urged the two sides to “step back from the brink.”